-15. Koki Beach Park - in Hana, near Mile Marker 51
+15. Koki Beach Park – In HANA, Near Mile Marker 51

-The first thing that struck us about Koki Beach Park was the peacefulness.
+The first thing that struck us about Koki Beach Park was its peacefulness.
 Though wooden signs warn of dangerous swimming conditions, the secluded beach would be a perfect spot for a quiet picnic and why it makes the list of places to stop on the Road to Hana.

 Red rock cliffs provide a scenic and shady backdrop, and the lush, mountain-shaped island just off the coast reminded me of the volcano in Pixar’s short film, Lava.

-16. Hamoa Beach - in Hana, near Mile Marker 52
+16. Hamoa Beach – In HANA, Near Mile Marker 52

 This crescent-shaped beach stretches over 1000 feet, lined by cliffs and lush tropical vegetation.
 The strong waves make it a one of the best places to stop on Road to Hana if you surf or boogie board.

 This is one of the best waterfalls on Road to Hana.
 It’s absolutely majestic and is one of the most accessible in Maui – we drove right next to it on the Hana Highway.
 The surrounding area is lush and forested and there’s plenty of parking along the side of the road.